 Reduce human error, manually intensive activities, and overall costs.
 Verify you are ready with the intelligent checks of LexisNexis Intellectual Property Solutions.

 1.Retrieve office action responses from USPTO archives.
 The PatentOptimizer Office Action Response Tool™ identifies patent documents that relate to a user’s office action, and then enables the retrieval of those documents directly from the USPTO Public PAIR and Private PAIR sites.

 2. Review prior art cited in your office action.
 The Office Action Response Tool captures the prior art references cited in a user’s office action and makes references easy to access to help inform the development of an office action response.

 3. Respond to your patent examiner.
 PatentOptimizer produces an office action response shell for users using the data and information contained in patent documents from steps 1 and/or 2.
 Successful responses to objections and rejections, as well as cited prior art references, can be incorporated into a user’s response draft so selected office actions and potential response approaches can be considered for submission.

 PatentOptimizer users have the power to tap into decades of USPTO patent filings to call upon the wisdom of the past.
 By using technology that helps generate responses using tried-and-true approaches, patent applicants can better assess their response options and draft better-informed office action responses than ever before.
 With the ability to autogenerate response language and quickly retrieve cited prior art references and related documents, patent professionals can now minimize the amount of time they spend producing effective office action responses so they can maximize their efforts on other important client matters.

-Learn more about how PatentOptimizer can help you overcome rejections in the article Rejection is Nothing to Fear.
+Learn more about how PatentOptimizer can help you overcome rejections in the article Anatomy of an Office Action.
 Watch the training video on the Office Action Response Tool here and download the datasheet here.